Statutes of the Austro-Arab Chamber of Commerce

-- The appointment or dismissal of the Secretary General of the Chamber upon recommendation of the Executive Committee and of the General Union of Chambers of Commerce, Industry and Agriculture for Arab Countries.
+- The appointment or dismissal of the Secretary General of the Chamber upon recommendation of the Executive Committee and of the Union of Arab Chambers.
 Any possible dismissal may also be effected by application of only one of these two bodies.

 - The submission of an application to invoke an extraordinary General Assembly of the members (pursuant to § 9, sub.
 3), it being understood that a simple majority will also suffice even where no session is held.

 - Examination of objections where applications for membership are rejected.

 - Recommendations regarding the grant of "honorary membership" pursuant to these Statutes

 - The Executive Committee consists of:

 - The President of the Board of Directors